How To Remove Primer From Wood? (4 Methods)

 Tony Adams

-You can remove oil-based and water-based primer from wood using the same methods.
-Sanding is usually the safest and most effective way to remove it, and it works on both primer types.
-Organic paint strippers, such as Citristrip, also work on both types.
+Sanding is the fastest and most effective way to remove primer as it works on both types and leaves a smooth surface behind.
+Organic paint strippers (removers), such as Citristrip, also remove both types.

 How To Remove Primer From Wood?